ShreeKeshavan/ArticleIQ-Smart_News_Research_Assistant/README.md

 <h1>ArticleIQ - Smart News Research Assistant</h1>

 <h2>Introduction</h2>
 <p>ArticleIQ is a Smart News Research Assistant application designed to streamline the process of finding answers to your queries from the content of provided articles.
-The application is built using the Langchain, Streamlit framework and makes use of the powerful OpenAI model for information retrieval and question-answering tasks.</p>
+The application is built using the Langchain, Streamlit framework and makes use of the powerful OpenAI model for information retrieval, question-answering and summarizing tasks.</p>

 <h2>Getting Started</h2>
 <p>Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.</p>